 - had at least four episodes of homelessness in the past three years.

-The program requires two things of participants: a desire for permanent and housing and agreement to meet with a case manager once/week in their housing unit.
+The program requires two things of participants: a desire for permanent and housing and agreement to meet with a case manager once a week in their housing unit.
 As they are assisted in obtaining cash benefits, they are also expected to contribute no more than 30% of their income, toward their housing costs.

 The Housing First program is one of five recommendations from a Task Force appointed by the City of Wichita and Sedgwick County.
 Housing-related costs (rent and utility assistance) are funded by the City and County general funds.